epiecs/free-grilly/docs/how_to_connect_to_wifi.md

 2. Open a web browser and enter the **new** IP address shown on the device's Info Screen (on the `IP` line).
 3. You can now interact with your device from anywhere on your local network.

+> [!Note]
-    > **Info:** In case you want to fully reset your device you can hold the side button for **10+ seconds** until you hear three long beeps.
+> In case you want to fully reset your device you can hold the side button for **10+ seconds** until you hear three long beeps.
 This will reset all settings to default and forget your wifi credentials.